pjeanjean/sle2020-artifact/README.md

 At the login screen, select user `vagrant` and set `vagrant` in password.

-Once logged, open a terminal and type:
+Once logged you will need the content of this repository.
+To retrieve it, open a terminal and type:
 ```
 cd
 mkdir git